 If this new bathroom space has inspired you, please pin and post on Facebook.

 Curious to see how the vanity makeover turned out?
-Click here to check it out.
+Click our link at the end of this post (where you see our logo).
 While you're there, you might also want to check out some of our previous bathroom renos:

 Get your DIY mojo on!
-Follow us at Birdz of a Feather (link below) to get updates on new home & garden DIYs as well as craft projects.
+Follow us on Birdz of a Feather to get updates on new home & garden DIYs as well as craft projects.
 You can also follow us on: